-The Whiteley Clinic is committed to provide a safe, comfortable environment where patients and staff can be confident that best practice is being followed at all times and the safety of everyone is of paramount importance.
+The Whiteley Clinic are committed to provide a safe, comfortable environment where patients and staff can be confident that best practice is being followed at all times and the safety of everyone is of paramount importance.

 Patients may have a chaperone present for any consultation, examination or procedure if they so wish.
 Patients are encouraged to ask for a chaperone if required at the time of booking their appointment wherever possible.